-Talented, successful teachers and researchers are key to success at this Faculty.
-It is through the efforts of Engineering professors that the Faculty is able to maintain our position on the leading edge of discovery and dissemination of engineering knowledge.
-Some awards and accomplishments of the Faculty in the past few years include:
+Talented, successful teachers and researchers are key to the success of this Faculty.
+It is through the efforts of Engineering professors that the Faculty is able to maintain its position on the leading edge of discovery and dissemination of engineering knowledge.
+Our vibrant community of scholars conducts fundamental and applied research, collaborating extensively with industry and leading international partners in a wide range of fields ranging from oil sands technologies to nanotechnology.
+With over one million square feet of new teaching and research space, and more than \$50M in annual external research funding, our faculty create exceptional opportunities for learning, interdisciplinary research and professional growth.
+Recent awards and accomplishments of the Faculty include:

-- One Canada Excellence Research Chair, Canada's most prestigious federal research chair - Society for Teaching and Learning in Higher Education 3M Canada Teaching Fellowship - Canada's highest honour for undergraduate teaching - · Four NSERC Steacie Fellowships held - · Twelve Rutherford Awards for Teaching Excellence - Canadian Council of Professional Engineers Medal for Distinction in Engineering Education
+- One Canada Excellence Research Chair, Canada's most prestigious federal research chair - Society for Teaching and Learning in Higher Education 3M Canada Teaching Fellowship - Canada's highest honour for undergraduate teaching www.ualberta.ca